Best Real Money Casino Sites

-For our purposes, an online casino is any place where you can play games online for real money.
+For our purposes, an online casino is any place where you can play casino games online for real money.
 That's a little bit different than some definitions, but it makes for a more interesting and useful page.
 Other sites might define the phrase more narrowly—preferring to focus only on sites which offer traditional, house-banked casino games like blackjack or slots.

 But for our purposes, even an online poker site, where players compete against each other instead of against the house for money, counts.
 So do skill game sites, where players compete in tournaments at games of skill for money.
 We even include Internet bingo sites in the category, and since most of them also offer slot machine games and video poker, it's entirely fitting that we do so.

 It's important to remember that gambling is only gambling when there's actually something of value at risk.
 You'll find plenty of sites which offer free games with no chance of losing (or winning) cash.
 Those sites don't get to be included in this category.
-Most Web-based casinos offer free versions of their games, but as long as they also offer the option of playing for real money, they count.
+Most casino sites offer free versions of their games, but as long as they also offer the option of playing for real money, they count.

 The differences between some of these online casinos are slight.
 Many sites are owned by the same company, for example.
 They use the same software as the other sites owned by that company, and the only difference from one of those sites to the next is the look and feel and the branding.
 Sometimes the promotions available differ, too.
-And occasionally you'll find multiple gambling websites which offer a different assortment of games.
+And occasionally you'll find multiple casino websites which offer a different assortment of games.
 But usually, if multiple sites have the same owner, the game selection and almost everything else will be about the same from one site to the next.

-How Do Online Casinos Work?
+How Do Real Money Casino Sites Work?

 A random number generator is a computer program that generates literally millions of numbers per hour.
 When a bet is placed, the RNG stops at whatever number it's at that microsecond, and that number corresponds to an outcome (usually a win or a loss).Read more about random number generators